 - No need for micromanagement

 - Benefit from an established workflow when hiring a dedicated team.

 - Work with a project manager and a business development manager—your contact points between you and the engineers.

-- Waste no time clarifying minute details.
+- Save time clarifying minute details.
 They know more than you.

 - Stay current with project progress.

 - Focus on the bigger business picture.